hyolics/delta/README.md

 - DB: postgresSQL
 - Airflow
 - Dashboard: Grafana
-- Python: python-dotenv, sqlalchemy, apache-airflow, pandas, Kaggle, datetime
+- Python packages: python-dotenv, sqlalchemy, apache-airflow, pandas, Kaggle, datetime

 # Configuration Guide
 1. Ensure that a PostgreSQL environment is available, or set it up using Docker: